Spin-orbit enhancement in Si/SiGe heterostructures with oscillating Ge concentration: Introduction

 In this work, we show how the spin-orbit coupling in Si/SiGe quantum well heterostructures can be enhanced by more than an order of magnitude by incorporating Ge concentration oscillations \textit{inside} the quantum well, leading to the possibility of exploiting intrinsic spin-orbit coupling in Si quantum dots for fast gate operations.
-Fig.~\ref{FIG1}(a) shows a schematic of the system which consists of a Si-dominated quantum well region sandwiched between $\text{Si}_{0.7}\text{Ge}_{0.3}$ barrier regions.
-In contrast to ``conventional'' Si/SiGe quantum wells, the quantum well regions contains a small amount of Ge with concentration oscillations of wavelength $\lambda$, as shown in Fig.~\ref{FIG1}(b).
+Figure~\ref{FIG1}(a) shows a schematic of the system which consists of a Si-dominated quantum well region sandwiched between $\text{Si}_{0.7}\text{Ge}_{0.3}$ barrier regions, where the growth direction is taken along the $\left[001\right]$ crystallographic axis.
+In contrast to ``conventional'' Si/SiGe quantum wells, the quantum well region contains a small amount of Ge with concentration oscillations of wavelength $\lambda$, as shown in Fig.~\ref{FIG1}(b).
 For comparison, Fig.~\ref{FIG1}(c) shows the Ge concentration profile of a conventional Si/SiGe quantum well.
-Previous works \cite{McJunkin2021,Feng2022} have studied such a structure, which has been named the Wiggle Well, and found that the periodic Ge concentration leads to an enhancement of the valley splitting.
+Previous works \cite{McJunkin2021,Feng2022} have studied such a structure, which has been named the wiggle well, and found that the periodic Ge concentration leads to an enhancement of the valley splitting.
 Here, we develop a theory of spin-orbit coupling within such structures and show that the periodic nature of the device, along with the underlying diamond crystal structure and degeneracy of the Si $z$ valleys, also gives rise to an enhancement in spin-orbit coupling.
 Importantly, we find that the wavelength $\lambda$ must satisfy a resonance condition to give rise to this spin-orbit coupling enhancement.
-As discussed in detail in Sec. \ref{Mechanism}, this involves a two step process that can be summarized as follows.
-First, the periodic potential produced by the Ge concentration oscillations produces wavefunctions satellites a distance $2\pi/\lambda$ away in momentum space from each valley.
+As discussed in detail in Sec. \ref{Mechanism}, this involves a two-step process that can be summarized as follows.
+First, the periodic potential produced by the Ge concentration oscillations produces wave-function satellites a distance $2\pi/\lambda$ away in momentum space from each valley.
 Then, a satellite of a given valley couples strongly to the opposite valley through Dresselhaus spin-orbit coupling, provided that the satellite-valley separation distance in momentum space is $4\pi/a$, corresponding to the condition $\lambda = 1.57~\text{nm}$.